+ In 1975, he received a bachelor’s degree in pharmacy from Alexandria University.

 + Yearly conference in July for the priests from the Gulf region.

-+ The 9th conference of St. Mark organization for endorsing the Coptic heritage.
++ The Conferences of St. Mark organization for endorsing the Coptic heritage.

 + The weekly Wednesday sermon: Every Wednesday, Pope Tawadros holds a sermon amidst the people which takes place in a different church/monastery each week.

 + H.H. established the Coptic Media Center in order to spread awareness concerning the media as well as to share news with the community.
 He also named a spokesperson representing the Coptic Orthodox Church.

 + Project aiming to train 1000 church teachers, who are in charge of teachings in their churches, in order for them to learn how to impart the biblical and church knowledge in an attractive and efficient way.

 + 2014, 2017 and 2021: H.H. held the prayer ritual three times for the preparation and sanctification of the Holy Myron.
 The Holy Myron has been prepared 40 times up to now.

 + The publication of a standard curriculum for education, from Kindergarten to servant course.

 + The regulation of theological doctrines and Coptic studies.

 + February 28th, 2016: The majority of the Holy Synod decided to hand over articles of the personal law to the government.